Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 Does every little girl really have to be a princess?

-They want to buy Barbie dolls, they want to have Barbie dolls, they want to they want they they they want some knight shining armor on a white horse to come rescue them.
+They want some knight in shining armor on a white horse to come rescue them.

-Uh the poor pretty girl needs a man to save her and complete her life, and this woman is writing about the trauma she is going through as a feminist, raising her daughter.
+And this woman is writing about the trauma she is going through as a feminist, raising her daughter.

-I've been taken by surprise by the princess craze and the girly girl culture that's risen around it.
+As a feminist mother, not to mention a nostalgic product of the Granimals era, I've been taken by surprise by the princess craze and the girly girl culture that's risen around it.

 What happened to William wanting a doll and not dressing your cat in an apron?

-With her Marlowe Thomas, I watch my fellow mothers, women who once swore they'd never be dependent on a man, smile indulgently at daughters who warble so this is love or insist on being called Snow White.
+With her Marlowe Thomas, I watch my fellow mothers, women who once swore they'd never be dependent on a man, smile indulgently at daughters who warbl so this is love or insist on being called Snow White.

-I wonder if they'd concede so readily to sons who begged for combat fatigues and mock AK 47s.
+I wonder if they'd concede so readily to sons who begged for combat fatigues and mock AK-47s.

 Here's how this piece opens.